robfatland/zero2x/Z2JH/redux.md

 ```

 6. Create and run the script below.
-You do this *in* the directory created above, $BASE.
+You do this *in* the directory created above, `$BASE`.
 You should not have to change directories to do this.

 ```